Kile-Asmussen/lord-of-the-ring/timeline.md

 Having now eliminated existential threats, Marika turned her eyes on conquest.
 The lands of Altus were prosperous, but neighboring Liurnia grew wary of her threat.

 Marika's powerbase of the warrior tribes would not do to lead this conquest --- they had been instrumental in slaughtering the Giants, but it was her son who had made peace with the dragons and strengthened the Order tenfold.
-Therefore she exiled all the tribes from the Lands Between, including her own husband.
+Therefore she exiled all the tribes from the Lands Between, including her own husband, divesting them of Grace.

 (Godwyn was, shall we say, slightly miffed that his beloved father was sent away.)